 Sec.
 142.004.
 NEGOTIATIONS.
 Requires this state to enter into multistate discussions for the purposes of reviewing or amending the agreement embodying the simplification requirements prescribed by Section 142.007.
-Authorizes this state to be represented by not more than four delegates for purposes of those discussions.
+Provides that this state may be represented by not more than four delegates for purposes of those discussions.

 Sec.
 142.005.
-AUTHORITY TO ENTER INTO AGREEMENT. (a) Provides that the comptroller is authorized and directed to participate in the development of the Streamlined Sales and Use Tax Agreement with one or more states to simplify and modernize sales and use tax administration in order to substantially reduce the burden of tax compliance for all sellers and for all types of commerce.
-Authorizes the comptroller, in the development of the agreement, to act jointly with other states that are members of the agreement to establish standards for certification of a certified service provider and certified automated system and establish performance standards for multistate sellers.
+AUTHORITY TO ENTER INTO AGREEMENT. (a) Provides that the comptroller is authorized and directed participate in the development of the Streamlined Sales and Use Tax Agreement with one or more states to simplify and modernize sales and use tax administration in order to substantially reduce the burden of tax compliance for all sellers and for all types of commerce.
+Provides that in the development of the agreement, the comptroller may act jointly with other states that are members of the agreement to establish standards for certification of a certified service provider and certified automated system and establish performance standards for multi-state sellers.